DataDog/hiring-engineers/answers.md

 ```
 * Any metric from the Integration on your Database with the anomaly function applied.

-Create PSQL graph in json
+Create PSQL graph in JSON

 ```
 {